 Desert Sensibilities Once my eyes adjusted to the expansive skies and the open landscape of the Southwest, my sensibilities were indelibly changed.
 That is reflected in my love of the desert’s burnt sienna and blazing oranges, deep midnight blues, majestic sunrises, and curious creatures.

-My best-friend since grad school Gioia Chilton (also an artist and Art Therapist) and I made our mark in the Art Therapy world by developing Positive Art Therapy, an approach which integrates Art Therapy with Positive Psychology, the science of wellbeing and happiness (see our textbook here).
+My best friend since grad school Gioia Chilton (also an artist and Art Therapist) and I made our mark in the Art Therapy world by developing Positive Art Therapy, an approach that integrates Art Therapy with Positive Psychology, the science of wellbeing, and happiness (see our textbook here).

-Mandalas.
-I kept up a limited art practice over the years but returned more actively to it in 2005 when my brother, ‘T’ (short for Theodore), died of cancer—I started making small circular mandalas drawings to cope with my grief (learn more about mandalas).
-Then after years of making these mini-mandalas, I was asked to illustrate The Miraval Mandalas Coloring Book for Miraval Resort in Arizona, where I ran workshops wellbeing, creativity, and using mandalas for meditation and meaning.
+Mandalas I kept up a limited art practice over the years but returned more actively to it in 2005 when my brother, ‘T’ (short for Theodore), died of cancer—I started making small circular mandalas drawings to cope with my grief (learn more about mandalas).
+Then after years of making these mini-mandalas, I was asked to illustrate The Miraval Mandalas Coloring Book for Miraval Resort in Arizona, where I ran workshops on wellbeing, creativity, and using mandalas for meditation and meaning.

 Artist/Art Therapist.
 I still wear my art therapist and my artist hats in tandem and probably will always do both.
 I am also still in the desert—I live part of the month in Tucson (with my husband KC and a couple of cats Benzo and DeeDee) and the other part in DC with my twin sister Jenny, and Jenny’s two boys, Chris and Ian, my mother Lee, and my stepmother Xenia.
 I would say that all of them, except for the cats (some would challenge this), are also artists in their own ways even though they might not agree.